pzhlkj6612/kitauji-gwent/README.md

-# Gwent-Online
+# Kitauji Gwent

 # Introduction

-Not-Gwent-Online is a standalone multiplayer version of Gwent, a card game from The Witcher 3.
+Kitauji Gwent is a Gwent card game adaptation which features a new set of cards for the characters from the TV animation *Hibike Euphonium*

 # Install
 ## - Requirements